wohaco/despace/bepicolombo.md

 The main objectives of the mission are:

    - Study the origin and evolution of a planet close to its parent star;
-   - Study Mercury's form, interior, structure, geology, composition and craters;
+   - Study Mercury’s form, interior, structure, geology, composition and craters;
-   - Investigate Mercury's exosphere, composition and dynamics, including generation and escape;
+   - Investigate Mercury’s exosphere, composition and dynamics, including generation and escape;
-   - Study Mercury's magnetised envelope (magnetosphere) − structure and dynamics;
+   - Study Mercury’s magnetised envelope (magnetosphere) − structure and dynamics;
-   - Investigate the origin of Mercury's magnetic field;
+   - Investigate the origin of Mercury’s magnetic field;
-   - Verify Einstein's theory of general relativity by measuring the parameters gamma and beta of the parameterized post-Newtonian formalism with high accuracy.
+   - Verify Einstein’s theory of general relativity by measuring the parameters gamma and beta of the parameterized post-Newtonian formalism with high accuracy.

 ### MPO
 MPO developed by the European Space Agency — an Orbiter for studying the surface and internal structure of the planet with a slightly elongated polar orbit (400 km by 1500 km).
-In particular, it is planned to create a multi-wave map of the planet's surface.
+In particular, it is planned to create a multi-wave map of the planet’s surface.

 The science payload of the MPO consists of eleven instruments: